TheSpringInstitute/PLANT-B-Nutrient-Cycle-Simulation/README.md

 <ins>StoichLife Database</ins>

 The StoichLife data was used to determine carbon and nitrogen concentrations in closely related species of *T. tomentosa*, *F. candida*, and *P. patens*.
+As the target species were not present in the dataset, it was filtered for closely related species, and carbon and nitrogen percentages were extracted.

 ## Repository Replication Instructions